ASO2021/ASO2021/README.md

 - 👋 Hi, I’m @ASO2021
 - 👀 I’m interested in this porject
-- 🌱 I’m currently learning Actualmente estoy aprendiendo C#,Jaja, Selnieum Framework y otros Lenguajes
+- 🌱 I’m currently learning C#, Java, Selenieum Framework and other Languages
 - 💞️ I’m looking to collaborate in the company and with the team
 - 📫 how to contact me write me aliciasuarezortiz@gmail.com